 When there are marks, however, it’s important to be purposeful.
 I prefer templated/standardized stamps to start off my feedback, and then customize additions and notes from there.
 With stamps that make it easy to mark a student’s proficiency level and “my favorite part” stamps, I can quickly highlight the level of the student’s writing performance, as well as the most enjoyable part where he or she took a risk, used level-up language and injected his or her personality.
 Instead of merely marking what’s lacking, it highlights what enhances the work; positive framing by default.

-I also like to regularly utilize stations, which Rose Rhodes blogs about here.
+I also like to regularly utilize stations.
 I like to make one of the stations a feedback and check-in opportunity.
 I have nine groups of four students in my classroom, so I create eight stations and the ninth is a group sitting with me at my laptop so we can do a one-on-one run-through of assessments and next steps, a couple of minutes per student.
 Students can ask questions about recent grades, where they are in terms of proficiency and what they can do to “level-up” in proficiency.
 The time is prioritized and built into class so that I get to talk intentionally with each student.